A Few Words About A Few Words

-The Copper content of my primary production plugs is 97-98%, and are they all Gold-Plated with the exception of my 20 Amp IEC plugs, which are just bare Copper (no plating, but the Copper content is still 97%).
-I also have a few specialty plugs I use/supply by request, or out of necessity based on the project(s).
+The Copper content of my primary plugs is 97-98% and they are all Gold-Plated, although I do offer a few plugs with Rhodium plating, and even a few with no plating at all if you would prefer.
 Each material/process has unique characteristics, which I'm happy to discuss in detail if you want to get in touch.

 In closing, I encourage you to further explore this topic, but bear in mind there are very few rules regarding material terminology in advertising, IE. "Pure Copper" doesn't mean it's actually pure Copper, so please be vigilant.

 (click on an area to zoom in)

 I want to be clear about this cable, the manufacturer of said cable, and the purpose of this exercise.

 This was not done to disparage the cable or the manufacturer, or to show their efforts as being sub-par.

 The manufacturer of this cable does some really good work, which you can get a glimpse of here, and there is no question in my mind that there is sound science and great care put in to their research and development.

 They have a well-earned solid reputation in this industry, and I am not disputing that.